Rollovers and transfers

 Funds being contributed into or distributed from retirement accounts may entail tax consequences.
 Contributions are limited and withdrawals before age 59 1/2 may be subject to a penalty tax.

-Contents provided are for informational purposes only and do not constitute tax or investment advice.
+Contents provided are for informational purposes only and don't constitute tax or investment advice.
 For specific questions, you should consult a tax professional.
-Robinhood does not provide tax advice.
-Links to third party sites are being provided for informational purposes only.
+Robinhood doesn't provide tax advice.
+Links to third-party sites are being provided for informational purposes only.

-The Robinhood IRA is available to any customer with a Robinhood brokerage account in good standing.
+The Robinhood IRA is available to any customer with a Robinhood investing account in good standing.

 Still have questions?
 Contact Robinhood Support